vamshik113/ota-dfu-python/README.md

 * Ability to detect if the peripheral is running in application mode or bootloader, and automatically switch if needed (buttonless).
 * Support for both Legacy (SDK <= 11) and Secure (SDK >= 12) bootloader.

-Before using this utility the nRF peripheral device needs to be programmed with a DFU bootloader (see Nordic Semiconductor documentation/examples for instructions on that).
+Before using this utility the nRF5 peripheral device needs to be programmed with a DFU bootloader (see Nordic Semiconductor documentation/examples for instructions on that).

-This project assumes you are developing and deploying to Linux system.
+This project assumes you are developing on and deploying to a Linux system.
 Astronomer80 has repos for similar applications for [Windows](https://github.com/astronomer80/nrf52_bledfu_win) and [Mac OS X](https://github.com/astronomer80/nrf52_bledfu_mac).

 ## Prerequisites